Is ASMR Engineerable? A Signal Processing and User Experience Study: Introduction

-Inspired by previous research, in this paper, we quantitatively investigate how predictable and random audio acoustic features impact \gls{asmr} perception through a combination of behavioral study and audio signal processing.
-First, we designed artificial \gls{asmr} audios with predictability and randomness controlled to maintain diverse statistical features and to ensure they score differently in \gls{asmr} response, with audio clip generation introduced in Sec.~\ref{sec:audiogenerate}.
-Second, we extracted statistical features using cyclostationary analysis, as induced in Sec.~\ref{sec:feature}.
-Third, we acquired \gls{asmr} response data through online questionnaires, where participants were required to score based on their experience, with detailed questionnaire details introduced in Sec.~\ref{sec:survey}.
-Consequently, we discussed questionnaire results and carried out regression analysis based on acquired \gls{asmr} response data and extracted statistical features in Sec.~\ref{sec:results}.
-Our conclusion of the entire work will be provided in Sec.~\ref{sec:conclu}.
+Inspired by prior research, this paper quantitatively investigates how predictability and randomness in acoustic features influence \gls{asmr} perception, combining a behavioral study with audio signal processing analysis.
+We designed synthetic \gls{asmr} stimuli with controlled predictability and randomness to ensure diverse statistical properties and discriminable \gls{asmr} response scores (Sec.~\ref{sec:audiogenerate}).
+Cyclostationary analysis was then applied to extract statistical features from the stimuli (Sec.~\ref{sec:feature}). \gls{asmr} response data were collected via an online questionnaire in which participants rated their subjective experience for each stimulus (Sec.~\ref{sec:survey}).
+Finally, regression analysis was performed to establish an explainable mapping between the extracted acoustic features and \gls{asmr} responses, with results and discussion presented in Sec.~\ref{sec:results}, and conclusions drawn in Sec.~\ref{sec:conclu}.